WikiEducationFoundation/WikiEduDashboard/docs/troubleshooting.md

 ## Common setup issues

-- **Most integration tests fail with an exception.** This is usually cased by an improperly installed/linked version of QT, particularly on OSX.
+- **Most integration tests fail with an exception.** This is usually caused by an improperly installed/linked version of QT, particularly on OSX.
 [This wiki section](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit#video-playback-mp4-on-osx-requires-qt-5) should set you straight.

 - **Timeout in "before all" hook when running `npm test`** This is caused when you allot very few resources to `npm test`.
 It takes too long and times out.
 You can increase the timeout limit in `test/mocha.opts` by adding `-t 5000` of allot more resources to run it faster.